Can Bill 121 survive Nicole Sarauer’s five-point law-exploding weed critique?

 The federal government’s July 1 target date to legalize recreational cannabis is looming, so it’s a good thing Saskatchewan finally joined the rest of Canada with draft legislation on how the distribution and sale will work.
 Better almost late than never, right?

 Saskatchewan Justice Minister Don Morgan unveiled Bill 121, The Cannabis Control Act, in late March.
 The basics are consistent with most other provinces: 19 will be the legal age to buy and use cannabis, which will be available from stand-alone dispensaries and online sites; and people may home-grow four plants.

 But legalizing cannabis was never going to be straightforward.
 With a 100-year history as an illegal substance that even today is lumped in with heroin, crystal meth and crack cocaine in the Controlled Drugs & Substances Act, there’s a lot of complexity involved.

 Bill 121 had its first reading and will be studied in committee.
-When that happens, NDP Justice critic Nicole Sarauer will have some questions for the government.
+When that happens, NDP justice critic and Real Actual Lawyer Nicole Sarauer will have some questions for the government.
 Five questions, to be precise.
-We’re calling them Pot List Five, and no, we didn’t tell the Opposition MLA we were going to do that to her because we came up with the idea.

 First, a recap of how the system will work.

 Ottawa has jurisdiction over producers and Saskatchewan, through the Liquor and Gaming Authority, will license a private wholesaler to distribute cannabis to 51 private retailers — six each in Regina and Saskatoon, with the rest scattered throughout the province.
 The retailers will be selected in a two-stage process, with an initial evaluation based on financial capacity and good character, followed by a lottery.

 Now, onto Pot List Five.
 Cue the theme music.